 After mentioning hatred, I would like to explore the topic of love which I believe that parents are equally concerned about.
 When I shared about autism, I have been asked if I love my mother.
 I could only answer the question as: “I do not love my mother the same way that other people love their mother.
 Yet, it does not mean that I do not love her.”
 This is where I must make the distinction between what I will call collective love and individuated love.

 NeuroTypical children feel a special feeling that bonds them to their parents.
 This is difficult to place in words.
 It is as if a fondness rises from the heart, towards someone whose welfare we worry about, whose absence or death we will grieve and whose words are respected.
 This is a bond that makes another person special among all the people that we see every day.
 During my teenage years and earlier, I have no idea that such a feeling exists.
 As such, I saw my mother as my boss and my sister as my colleague.
 I felt no bonds between us – only a one-way flow of instructions from my mother to me.

 Yet to say that I do not love my mother would be a disservice to the truth.
 If I see my mother fall, I would like to help her up.
 If I see her being threatened, I would protect her.
 However, this is not because she is my mother, but because this is the right thing to do for another human being in distress.
 This is the kind of love that sees everyone as equally important and equally deserving of help.

 As I could not feel emotional bonds, I did not draw distinctions between human beings.
 Everyone was as much a stranger or a friend as everyone else – the only difference is how much I already know about them.
-If not for instructions from my mother, I would treat everyone as equally trustworthy and help everyone I see.
+If not for instructions from my mother, I would have treated everyone as equally trustworthy and helped everyone I saw.